Overview - All Tracks

 Base Curriculum - All Tracks

-- 6 hours of applied analytics team practicum or internship
+- 6 credits of applied analytics team practicum or internship

 - Each student’s course choices must satisfy the requirements of at least one of the defined tracks (Analytical Tools, Business Analytics, Computational Data Analytics).